 Antigen tests for SARS-CoV-2

-The Antigen tests for COVID infection are relatively inexpensive, fast and suitable for Point-of-Care use.
+Antigen tests for COVID infection are fast and suitable for point of care use as laboratory based tests as well as self-tests.
+Most of the currently authorized tests return results in approximately 15–30 minutes.
 The performance of the tests depends much on how they are used.
-The antigen tests are most suitable when they are used as a diagnostic aid for persons who have recently become symptomatic and the virus load in the respiratory tract is high.
+Antigen tests are most effective when they are used as a diagnostic aid for persons who have recently become symptomatic and the virus load in the respiratory tract is high.
 Comprehensive evidence on usefulness in asymptomatic infected persons is not yet available.

 What are antibodies?

 When a foreign microbe such as a virus or bacterium invades the body, a defense reaction begins.
 The microbe is referred as antigen.
-During defending, white blood cells begin to produce antibodies that mark the intruder and also extensively activate the entire defense system, resulting in the destruction of the virus.
-If the same virus tries to re-enter a human, the virus is already in the memory of the defense cells and the defense reaction occurs faster.
-When there are sufficient amount of antibodies in the bloodstream, it is called immunity.
-In this case, the defense reaction starts quickly and the virus cannot re-infect the person.
+During defending, white blood cells begin to produce antibodies that mark the intruder and also extensively activate the entire defense system, resulting in the destruction of the microbe.
+If the same microbe tries to re-enter a human, the microbe is already in the memory of the defense cells and the defense reaction occurs faster.
+When there are sufficient amounts of antibodies in the bloodstream, it is called immunity.
+In this case, the defense reaction starts quickly and the microbe cannot re-infect the person.